dangoslen/dangoslen-me-site/content/blog/my-obsession-with-simple-code.md

 ## Simple vs Trivial

-Often in the conversation about simplicity, a confusion arises about the nature of simple code.
+Often in the conversation about simplicity, confusion arises about the nature of simple code.
 Simple code can easily start to sound like trivial code.
 But there is a difference.

 Going back to the dictionary, triviality is defined  as: